 Work Parties

 Work Parties are normally held the 2nd and 4th Saturday of the month.
 Additional work parties may be scheduled in April for High School students needing community service hours.
-Want to receive email notifications of future work parties and hikes?
-Just email sheltontrailscommittee@gmail.com and we'll be glad to add you to the list!
+Want to receive email notifications of future work parties and guided hikes?
+Visit our sign-up page and enter your email address there. x

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~